CodeSmile-0000011110110111/de.codesmile.luny/README.md

 [![Luny Logo](~Media/LunyLogo.png)](https://lunyscript.com)

-# Luny: Lua in Unity - Editor and Runtime Scripting
+# Lua in Unity - Editor and Runtime Scripting

 Use Lua in Unity for everything.
-Just like C#, except there's no compiling.
-Just iterate, iterate, iterate.
+Just like C#, except there's no delays.

-Reloading happens upon saving, instantly.
-Your code editor remains in focus while you're glancing at the changes in the Unity Editor, or in a running build!
+Luny reloads scripts on save, instantly.
+Glance at the changes in editor or build while your code editor remains in focus!

+*Are you iterating or still compiling?*

 # Simple Example
 A Unity Editor utility script that automatically opens new Scene assets.